-Web Resize on-the-fly: up to one thousand images per second on Tesla V100 GPU
+Web Resize on-the-fly: one thousand images per second on Tesla V100 GPU

 Fastvideo company has been developing GPU-based image processing SDK since 2011, and we also got some outstanding results for software performance on NVIDIA GPU (mobile, laptop, desktop, server).
 We’ve implemented the first JPEG codec on CUDA, which is still the fastest solution on the market.
 Apart from JPEG, we’ve also released JPEG2000 codec on GPU and SDK with high performance image processing algorithms on CUDA.
 Our SDK offers just exceptional speed for many imaging applications, especially in situations when CPU-based solutions are unable to offer either sufficient performance or latency.
 Now we would like to introduce our Resize image on the fly solution.